We are searching for

 How Are Electric Cars Charged?

 In the past, there were only a few places where you could recharge an electric car, but that's no longer a problem.
-Government programs have significantly increased the number of EV-friendly stations, and the average increase in EV ranges has also improved availability.
+Government programs have significantly increased the number of EV-friendly charging stations, and the average increase in EV ranges has also improved availability.

 If you don't have a home charging area, there are plenty of public stations.
 However, you may have limited options at these locations.